manjurulhoque/django-job-portal/README.md

 **Anem per feina** is a collaborative effort where everybody is more than welcome to contribute, no experience is required!

-Have a look at [CONTRIBUTING.md](CONTRIBUTING.md) file that describes the process to submit a contribution, and come say hi 👋👋to [GeeksCat slack](https://geekscat.slack.com) where most contributors hang out.
+Have a look at [CONTRIBUTING.md](CONTRIBUTING.md) file that describes the process to submit a contribution, and come say hi 👋👋 to [GeeksCat slack](https://geekscat.slack.com) where most contributors hang out.

 <a name="tech-stack"></a>
 ## Tech stack